cvipym/gaze-estimation/README.md

 - Complete fomula for determining gaze direction
 ### 3. Demo
 - Provide a demonstration of the implemented gaze direction determination system
+### 4. Application(Mouse Control)
+- The controller operates through three distinct modes, each triggered by specific actions.
+First, by closing and opening the mouth, the mode changes seamlessly.
+Within the system, we have incorporated a total of three modes
+1) Mouse Movement
+> By tracking the direction of the user's gaze, the mouse cursor moves accordingly on the screen.
+You can use it like direction key
+2) Clicking
+> Leveraging blink detection, the system can execute mouse clicks based on the user's eye blinks.
+A left eye blink corresponds to a left-click action, while a right eye blink triggers a right-click action.
+This enables users to interact with various elements on the screen through eye movements.
+3) Scrolling
+> With the scrolling mode, users can effortlessly scroll through content by aligning their gaze with the desired scrolling direction.
+As they look up or down, the system detects the gaze direction and performs smooth scrolling accordingly
+- Video

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Rrw5OHCAx_4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Installation
 ### 1. opencv